List of armed factions during the Syrian civil war: Shabiha

 The Shabiha (Levantine Arabic: شَبِّيحَة Šabbīḥa, /ar/; also romanized Shabeeha or Shabbiha; lit. 'ghosts') are unofficial pro-government militias drawn largely from Syria's Alawite minority group.
-Since the uprising, the Baathist Syrian government has been accused of using Shabiha to break up protests and enforce laws in restive neighborhoods.
+Since the uprising, the Baathist Syrian government has been accused of using Shabiha to break up protests and enforce laws in resistive neighborhoods.
 As the protests escalated into an armed conflict, the opposition started using the term Shabiha to describe civilians they suspected of supporting Bashar al-Assad and the Syrian government and clashing with pro-opposition demonstrators.
-The opposition blames the Shabiha for the many violent excesses committed against anti-government protesters and opposition sympathizers, as well as looting and destruction.
+The opposition blames the Shabiha for the many violent excesses committed against anti-government protesters and opposition sympathizers, as well as for looting and destruction.

 The Shabiha phenomenon started in the 1980s, not as one specific group but as a number of criminal and semi-criminal groups affiliated with the Assad clan.
 Bassel al-Assad attempted to curtail their activities in the 1990s but did not fully succeed.
 The Shabiha have been described as "a notorious Alawite paramilitary, who are accused of acting as unofficial enforcers for Assad's government"; "gunmen loyal to Assad", and, according to the Qatar-based Arab Center for Research and Policy Studies, "semi-criminal gangs comprised [sic] thugs close to the government".
 Despite the group's image as an Alawite militia, some Shabiha operating in Aleppo have been reported to be Sunnis.

 By the late 2010s, many Shabiha groups were integrated into formal pro-government militias such as the National Defence Forces (NDF).
 Despite this integration, independent Shabiha networks continued to operate in some regions into the early 2020s, often engaging in smuggling, extortion, and looting.
 Human rights organizations have continued to document allegations of abuses by former Shabiha elements now active within other paramilitary structures.